niolabs/docs/docs/getting_started/first_service.md

 Running blocks can also be commanded.
 With the SimulateAndLog service running, select the Log block and then click the "command" button from the menu.
 Select "log", type in a phrase and then click "execute".
 You'll see your phrase logged alongside the simulated signals.

-## Conclusion ##
+## Conclusion

-At this point you should feel comfortable installing n.io, creating a project with blocks and configuring and running services.
+At this point you should feel comfortable installing n.io, creating a project with blocks, and configuring and running services.
 You can find block [documentation on GitHub](https://github.com/nio-blocks).